ymyke/strela/DEVNOTES.md

   "strela" and adapt accordingly.
 - Improve what/how symbols are exposed by this package and simplify some of the import statements in the modules.
-- Where would mysymbols.yaml later "live"?
-Put it in a gist?
 - Switch to production tessa library once the add-symbols branch is released.
 - Improve doc, add pdoc